junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He hears the sound of the gunshot, and the phoenix burning to ashes.

-And he hears the clock belling the tone of the high noon.
+And he hears the clock bells tolling the tone of high noon.

 Cas struggles, but the trap and sigils render him powerless.